Dankuni: Etymology

+It is not clear which theory is correct, but all of them suggest that the name "Dankuni" has agricultural roots and is linked to the region's history as an agricultural area.

+History

+The city has a rich history that dates back to the pre-colonial era.
+During the 18th century, Dankuni came under the control of the British East India Company.
+The city was an important center of jute production and had several jute mills that provided employment to the local population.

+In the early 20th century, Dankuni became a hub of the Indian independence movement.
+Many freedom fighters, including Netaji Subhas Chandra Bose, visited the city and addressed public meetings.

+After India gained independence in 1947, Dankuni underwent rapid industrialization.
+Several factories and industries were set up in the city, which led to an influx of people from different parts of the country.

 Demography

 Population

 In the 2011 census, Dankuni Urban Agglomeration had a population of 249,840, out of which 128,139 were males and 121,701 were females.
 The 0–6 years population was 22,956.
 Effective literacy rate for the 7+ population was 85.69 per cent.

 Literacy Rate

-The literacy rate of Dankuni Agglomeration is 84.72% which is lower than National Urban average of 85 %.
-Literacy rate for male and female for Dankuni stood at 88.10 % and 81.20 % respectively.
+The literacy rate of Dankuni Agglomeration is 84.72% which is lower than National Urban average of 85%.
+Literacy rate for male and female for Dankuni stood at 88.10% and 81.20% respectively.
 Total literates in Dankuni UA were 190,629 of which males were 101,141 and remaining 89,488 were females.

 Languages

 Bengali is the official language in Dankuni city.

 In the city at the time of the 2011 census, 70.12% of the population spoke Bengali, 25.79% Hindi and 2.39% Odia as their first language.